coldkillerr/Coursera-Git-And-Github/branching-and-merging.md

 We've added a commit in
-this branch and it's looking better.
+this `branch` and it's looking better.
 Let's check the last two entries in the log.
 We see the last two commits in this branch.
-Notice how next to the latest commit ID, git shows that this is where head is pointing to and that the branch is called even better feature.
+Notice how next to the latest `commit ID`, git shows that this is where `head` is pointing to and that the branch is called `new-new-branch`.
 Next to the previous commit,
 git shows that both the master and the new feature branches are pointing to that snapshot of the project.
-In this way, we can see that
-the even better feature branch is ahead of the master branch.
-With that, we've seen how we can create new branches and commit changes to them.